Engage your Mind and Body, and Connect with Others

 Arts and Books: entertainment, fine arts and education are available here

-- Open Culture has links to free movies, free courses, free language lessons, and free audio books
+- Open Culture has links to free movies, free certificates, free language lessons, and free audio books

 - Games Page by USA Today

-- Simply E app to borrow e-books form local libraries
+- Simply E app to borrow e-books from the New York Public Library

 - Nature Relaxation Films on YouTube (12-hour, non-looping scenery)